pattyjk/Wigginton_et_al_2018_J_Environ_Qual/code.md

 cd SK97_split_amo
 #change into our amoA directory.

-single_rarefaction.py -i amo_otu_table2.biom -o amo_rare.biom -d 1431q
+single_rarefaction.py -i amo_otu_table2.biom -o amo_rare.biom -d 1431
 #-d should be the lowest sequencing depth from the 'biom summarize-table command'.
 I threw out the poorly sequenced sample here (depth=200) as its not sufficient for describing diversity here.

 beta_diversity.py -m bray_curtis -i amo_rare.biom -o amo_beta
 #calculate pairwise dissimilarity with bray curtis.
 To see all options run 'beta_diversity.py -s'.

-principal_coordinates.py -i amo_beta -o amo_beta/coords.txt
+principal_coordinates.py -i amo_beta/bray_curtis_amo_rare.txt -o amo_beta/coords.txt
 #creates 2D coordinates for a principal coordinates analysis (PCoA).
+#I like to take these coordinates and use them in ggplot in R

 make_2d_plots.py -m amo_map.txt -o amo_beta/2d_plot -i amo_beta/coords.txt
 #makes a 2D PCoA plot.
 There's options for a 3D plot using emperor if you so desired.